British United Shoe Machinery: Decline, partial recovery and return to private ownership

 Though BUSM won a Queen's Award for Export in 1971, the 1970s saw the company's advantage in complex production machinery eroded, as off the shelf hydraulics, pneumatics and electronics replaced many mechanical components, reducing the cost of entry to new competitors.

 The already strong German and US competition and the growing Italian shoe industry was joined by competition from Korea and Taiwan both using cheaper labour and all started to source local machinery.
 BUSM itself initiated design simplification offering Injection moulding and cementing as an alternative to stitching.

-In 1983 the Department of Trade and Industry sponsored a transformation of BUSM's manufacturing processes with what was one of Europe's most advanced Flexible manufacturing systems, four KTM numeric control machining centres were installed for discrete component manufacturing.
-BUSM's unique application of FMS to highly varied, low volume work remained in use for 15 years.
+In 1983 the Department of Trade and Industry sponsored a transformation of BUSM's manufacturing processes with what was one of Europe's advanced Flexible manufacturing systems, four KTM numeric control machining centres were installed for discrete component manufacturing.
+BUSM's application of FMS to highly varied, low volume work remained in use for 15 years.

 The company also developed computer control machinery claiming world leadership of microprocessor controlled shoe machinery and 75% of the world market by the end of the 80s.

 A long-term research project, starting in the late 1970s and involving universities and a polytechnic, was to use machine vision to automate the production of shoe uppers.
 The idea was that after the components of shoe uppers were cut by multiple operators they would be placed on a conveyor system which would carry the pieces through automatic machines.
 These machines would use vision systems to identify the components arriving in any order and orientation, and then decorate and join them as required.
-The first and only of these machines with vision to go on sale, in the mid 1990s, was the MPCS AUTOSCAN which produced decorative stitching on shoe upper components.
+The first and only of these machines with vision to go on sale, in the mid-1990s, was the MPCS AUTOSCAN which produced decorative stitching on shoe upper components.
 However, although the vision system which used a T800 Transputer was successful, accurately manipulating the shoe upper components (which can range from stiff and curled to floppy and intricately shaped) was always problematic.

 By 1986 Emhart's business strategy had changed to avoid highly cyclical industries like footwear.